sgoldenlab/simba/docs/Tutorial_DLC.md

 **Important**: So far we have only validated machine learning models that use features calculated from 16 labelled body parts on two individual animals.
 The other configurations are "use at your own risk" and may require trouble-shooting.

 ## SimBA-DLC Pipeline breakdown
 For detailed information on the DeepLabCut workflow, see the [DeepLabCut repository](https://github.com/AlexEMG/DeepLabCut).

+The SimBA-DLC pipeline is confirmed compatible with DLC v2.0.9.

 **Note**: All videos should have been pre-processed, see [Step 1: Video pre-processing](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial_process_videos.md), prior to DLC tracking.